ABOUT THE AUTHOR

 Today, Nagy is internationally acclaimed as one of the first environmental artists who questioned how unchecked pollution threatens our water, soil, and air quality.
 Her works mix traditional art and technology.
 They stand as poetic contemplations about the environmental consequences of the industry.

-She is married and a member of the Yale Club.
+She is married and a member of the Yale Club and The National Arts Club in New York City.

 Publications: Tale of the Clock 1995 (with 42 artworks)